sagemath/trac_to_gh/Issue 5105.md

 # Issue 5105: behaviour of the norm function in the p-adic ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5105

 Original creator: ljpk